RSP-git-code/OpenClawProjectBuilder/README.md

 # Stop everything
 docker compose down

-📸 How It Works
+# 📸 How It Works

 Send a project idea to your Telegram bot

-OpenClaw routes it to Gemini 2.5 Flash
+OpenClaw routes it to current selected model
 The AI generates a complete project skeleton
 Files are saved to ~/.openclaw/workspace/
 Copy them to your machine and start coding